Borghese-Gladiator/lm-expense-chatbot-pwa/app/README.md

   - [llamaindex/chat-ui](https://ui.llamaindex.ai/)
     - handles presentation
     - requires usage of AI SDK for handling chat logic

+Vercel AI SDK
+- I would recommend against using this library with WebLLM to create an LLM that runs on-device.
+  - this library is NOT built for custom language models like with WebLLM.
+It technically has a Language V2 specification, but you have to implement a pretty extensive [Custom Provider](https://ai-sdk.dev/providers/community-providers/custom-providers)
+- For existing providers, it is supposed to work really well (according to the docs) like OpenAI, Anthropic, etc.
+  - Note that docs may be incorrect, like referencing `@ai-sdk/custom` which does not exist.
+This package is not installable!

 ### Troubleshooting
 - shadcn components